AliyanJabbar/todo_aws/README.md

-# 🚀 AWS Todo App Deployment
+# 🚀 AWS Dynamic Web Hosting

 I built and deployed a **Todo App** on an **AWS EC2 instance**, connected to a **PostgreSQL RDS database**, and integrated **S3 logging**, **CloudWatch monitoring**, and **SNS notifications** for complete observability and automation.